OiHamza-zz/DailyNASA/README.md

 C) Give your app endpoint a name

-For example, if I label mine `awaken`, my final endpoint will look like this: `https://daily-nasa.glitch.me/awaken`
+For example, if I label mine `awaken`, your `.env` file should look like this: `BOT_ENDPOINT='awaken'`.
+My final endpoint will look like this: `https://daily-nasa.glitch.me/awaken`

 🚨 IMPORTANT - keep all access keys, tokens, and endpoint names private 🚨